Section508Coordinators/Dev-Automation/examples/lighthouse/lh-basic-cli/readme.md

 # More Information

-For more information on syntax for using this example, see the information here:

 For more information on Lighthouse, see https://developers.google.com/web/tools/lighthouse/.

 https://github.com/GoogleChrome/lighthouse

+For more information on Lighthouse batch, see: https://www.npmjs.com/package/lighthouse-batch

 <hr>

-02/01/2021 | 12:30p
+02/02/2021 | 03:07p